cleesmith/python_learning/README.md

 ### flask

 It's sort of, kind of like ruby on rails.
-I'm leaning more towards flask than django (reminds me of violent movie).
+I'm leaning more towards flask than django (reminds me of a violent movie).
 Currently I'm learning flask via videos like this: https://www.youtube.com/watch?v=AeI_rBeZmwg&list=UUt7yOnL7bI7yCa1Xe_GTjJQ